lr101/PictureCollage/README.md

 ## What it does:

-This JAVA Program takes multiple images from a selectes folder and creates with a selectes width and height a random collage.
+This JAVA Program takes multiple images from a selects folder and creates with a selectes width and height a random collage.
 It works with different sized images and different ratio images, so no pre-processing is necessary.
 Additionally, there are two available shapes to choose from: *Rectangle* and *Hexagon*

-Perfect for creating posters wit A LOT of images
+Perfect for creating posters wit A LOT of images and a high quality

 Example results (2000x1500 rectangles):
 ![image1](examples/final1.jpg)